 The temperature of an office is a sore subject for many, resulting in the use of personal heaters or fans, but these should only be plugged into wall sockets, not extension cables.
 Heaters should also be placed somewhere with plenty of room around them so they’re not in a position to overheat.
 If staff bring in these personal heaters, they should make sure they’re not left running unattended at any time.

 As you can see, there are plenty of ways office fires can start, requiring vigilance, up-to-date fire safety training and PAT testing to help keep people safe.

 If you’re looking to improve fire safety in your office and meet your legal obligations, look no further than Surrey Tech Services.
 We offer a range of services for offices across the Home Counties – including Maidenhead, Guildford and Slough.
-We can provide fire alarm systems, fire risk assessments, fire doors and other electrical services for your business.
+We can provide fire alarm systems, and maintenance fire risk assessments, fire doors and other electrical services for your business.
 Call today for a quote or to discuss your specific requirements with our professional team.